Karlsøy Municipality: Economy

 Karlsøy is among the world's most important exporters of dried and salted cod, with Portugal, Spain, and Brazil among the main markets.
 The population is almost totally dependent on fishing.
 There are also goat herding businesses and some musicians that live on the island.
 There is also some tourism, including a festival that runs in the Summer.
 There are plans for 50 holiday homes to be built on the isle.

 Geography and nature

 The municipality consists of islands only.
 Ringvassøya, Norway's sixth largest island, is the largest island in the municipality.
-Nordkvaløya, Helgøya, Karlsøya, Vanna (Vannøya), Reinøya, and Rebbenesøya are the other major islands.
+Nordkvaløya, Helgøya, Karlsøya, Vannøya, Reinøya, and Rebbenesøya are the other major islands.
+The highest point in the municipality is the 1049.3 m tall mountain Soltindan on the island of Ringvassøy.